dataforseo/TypeScriptClient/docs/interfaces/IDomainAnalyticsTechnologiesAggregationTechnologiesLiveRequestInfo.md

 > **`optional`** **category**: `string`

-id of the target technology category required field if you don’t specify group or technology at least one field (group, category, technology) must be set you can find the full list of technology category ids on this page
+id of the target technology category required field if you don’t specify group, keyword or technology at least one field (group, category, keyword, technology) must be set you can find the full list of technology category ids on this page
 example:
 "crm"

 #### Source

-main.ts:76153
+main.ts:76434

 ***